RandomRedLtd/trups-public/using_docker.md

 docker load < trups-bridge-image.tar.gz
 ```

-- if load was succesfull, loaded image should appear in window:
+- if load was successful, loaded image should appear in window:

 <p align="center">
   <img src="assets/using_docker_7.png" width="60%">